IrakliK/OurAudio/deliverables/SDP_Document.md

 This document will not be provided

 ### 4.1.1.5 Preliminary Demonstration Presentations
-The preliminary Demonstration presentation of OurAudio is the initial presentation for the project to demonstrate to classmates/instructors the final stages of the app.
+The preliminary Demonstration presentation of OurAudio is the initial presentation for the project to demonstrate to classmates/instructors the final stages of the application.

 ### 4.1.1.6 Final Presentations/ Demonstrations
 The final product will involve delivering the final project.
-The app delivery will involve the submission of all code and all supporting documents.
+The application delivery will involve the submission of all code and all supporting documents.

 ## 4.2 Project Resources
 OurAudio web application has hardware resources, software resources and a project manager.
 The software will be developed entirely by Irakli Khizanishvili.
 Irakli will be responsible for pitching the idea to the instructor and classmates, writing all supporting documents and developing all the code required for this application, and finally presenting and delivering the final product.